Thailand

 Southern (West Coast)

-Fairly widespread rain almost the week with heavy rainfall in some areas.
+Scattered to fairly widespread rain almost the week with heavy rainfall in some areas.
+Flooding occurred in Satun province on 29 Sep.

 Max Rain | Max.
 Temp. | Min.
 Temp. |